 Patient Rights and Responsibilities

+The policy of Texas Children's is to provide the best possible treatment to all patients at all times, under all circumstances, and in an equitable and humane manner.
 No person shall be denied access to available and medically indicated treatment or accommodations on the basis of race, ethnicity, religion, culture, language, creed, national origin, physical or mental disability, gender, sexual orientation, gender identity or expression, or source of payment for care.

 Rights to information

-- Patient rights at the time of admission
+- Patient Rights at time of admission.

-- Nature and extent of the medical problem, the planned course of treatment and outcomes
+- Nature and extent of the medical problem, the planned course of treatment and outcomes.

-- Details necessary to give informed consent before a procedure or treatment, including options for effective management of pain
+- Details necessary to give informed consent before a procedure or treatment, including options for effective management of pain.

-- How to resolve complaints concerning the quality of care or service
+- How to resolve complaints concerning the quality of care or service.

 Rights related to care